 Unlike most birds, ground nesting birds build nests and raise their young on the Forest floor.
 They come into the New Forest to breed from early spring until late summer attracted by the mix of bogs, wetlands, and open heathlands with many returning to the same nesting spot every year.
 The area is a key location for many species including the Dartford warbler with around a third of the British breeding population found here.
-When enjoying time on the Forest we urge you to look out for special signs in key nesting zones highlighting the presence of the birds and providing advice on how best to help them.
+When enjoying time on the Forest look out for special signs in key nesting zones highlighting the presence of the birds and ensure you follow the advice on them.
 Orange signs indicate areas very close to breeding grounds and can be seen in locations including car parks and on the main tracks.
 Red STOP signs highlight nesting sites in the immediate vicinity and we ask people to avoid these areas during spring and summer.